Tanmay2262/Tanmay2262/README.md

 <h1 align="center">Hi there👋, I'm Tanmay Ghodeswar</h1>
-<h3 align="center">A passionate Machine Learning enthusiast and exploring the realms of it.</h3>
+<h3 align="center">A passionate Machine Learning and Data Science enthusiast and exploring the realms of it.</h3>

 <br>